 The objective of using hashtags is to increase the reach of your content.
 If other brands have overused a hashtag, the likelihood that Instagram followers will discover you with the same broad hashtags is significantly reduced.

 A generic hashtag is a hashtag that many different brands use.
-These hashtags make it hard for the right people to find and follow you, and they will further dilute your brand in their feed.
-For example, if you paint dogs, it’s not a good idea to use #dog or #pet because these are both very generic hashtags that will make it difficult to reach a larger audience in the search results because many images tagged to the hashtag.
+Broader hashtags make it hard for the right people to find and follow you, and they will further dilute your brand in their feed.
+For example, if you paint dogs, it’s not a good idea to use #dog or #pet because these are generic hashtags that will make it difficult to reach a larger audience in the search results.
+After all, many images are tagged to the hashtag.
 Using competitive hashtags will lower your chances of being discovered and harm your SEO.

 If you are looking for a quick way to find out whether a particular hashtag is competitive, go to the Instagram website and search for the hashtag you want to use.
 You will be able to see the competition associated with the hashtag.

-To see quicker results start by using hashtags that represent your business and are not too competitive.
+To see quicker results choose hashtags that represent your business and are not too competitive.
 Then as you gain more followers, you can start experimenting with more hashtags to see if you can reach a larger number of people.

 You’re Using The Same Hashtags On Every Post

-If you are using the same tag on multiple posts, you might not be seeing the results you want.
+You might not see the results you want if you use the same tag on multiple posts.
 New followers may notice you because they are not searching for the tags you are using in your posts.
 To keep your posts fresh, use a variety of tags.

 Make a list of hashtags you use to see how well they perform in your Instagram analytics.